budikawira/CityScape/README.md

 --
 ## 📂 Dataset

-Training and validation is using subset of cityscape dataset.
-It can be downloaded from this link: <a href="https://drive.google.com/drive/folders/1cHsmb9fLaIch003fqUrAaI9-tf4od33S?usp=drive_link">Download</a>
+The training and validation process uses a subset of the Cityscapes dataset, which can be downloaded from this link: <a href="https://drive.google.com/drive/folders/1cHsmb9fLaIch003fqUrAaI9-tf4od33S?usp=drive_link">Download</a>

 ---